kawhyte/owbuilders-website/src/pages/index.md

       including unit developments, extensions, alterations, and Local permit applications and will work across many industries including industrial design, surveying, engineering, construction, mining, and materials handling.
-- type: portfolioblock
-  template: portfolioblock
-  title: Our Work
-  section_id: latest-projects
-  component: PortfolioBlock
-  subtitle: If you can dream it, We can make it happen.
-  layout_style: mosaic
-  num_projects_displayed: 7
-  view_all_text: View All
-  view_all_url: portfolio/index.html
 - type: testimonialsblock
   template: testimonialsblock
   title: Testimonials